BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 - Hallucination and safety testing
 - Prompt review and changelog discipline
 - Governance documentation suitable for professional AI workflows

-Unfinished Copilot and Power Automate integration work is intentionally not presented as a completed feature.

 ## 🏆 Achievements